 All-round counsel on dealing with many carpenters may pertain to plumbers too

 We think these cruxes hold water fairly well.
-To use parts of them as your own standards requires that you also carry the expences and do it all at your own risk.
+To use parts of them as your own standards requires that you also carry the expenses and do it all at your own risk.
 The rewards may be withheld, also.
 Strange company has that "force", so to speak.

 First, proverbs contain many lessons, and some of them may still fit somehow.
 It is unwise to look down on all conformists, though the doings and whereabouts of conformists are the wheels and cogwheels in the machine that takes our planet further and further downwards, in part in the name of progress.
 Is it worthwhile to litter your nest (Earth) and seek to fly to another tree (planet)?
 Hopes and investments in space colonisation is not yet so much to go for, at any rate.
-Textbooks in educational psychology may teach nothing about this overshadowing issues [Edp]
+Textbooks in educational psychology may teach nothing about this overshadowing issue [Cronbach]

 The frisk and salty conform man tend to be reckoned with as strong, right or wrong